Sean-Bradley/Design-Patterns-In-Python/command/README.md

 ## Source Code

-The Client instantiates a Receiver which accepts certain commands that do things.
+The Client instantiates a Receiver that accepts certain commands.

-The Client then creates two Command objects which will call one of the specific commands on the Receiver.
+The Client then creates two Command objects that will call one of the specific commands on the Receiver.

 The Client then creates an Invoker, E.g., a user interface with buttons, and registers both Commands into the Invokers dictionary of commands.